Aberystwyth: Schools

-There are currently three primary schools within the town limits, which are: Plascrug, Saint Padarns (Roman Catholic) and Ysgol Gymraeg.
+There are currently three primary schools within the town limits: Plascrug, Saint Padarns (Roman Catholic) and Ysgol Gymraeg.
 Ysgol Gymraeg was the first designated Welsh medium school in Wales, originally established as a private school in 1939 by Sir Ifan ab Owen Edwards as Ysgol Gymraeg yr Urdd.

 Aberystwyth University

-Aberystwyth is home to Aberystwyth University (Prifysgol Aberystwyth) whose predecessor, University College Wales, was founded in 1872 and renamed the 'University of Wales, Aberystwyth' in the mid-1990s.
-Prior to the college's establishment, Wales had very limited academic-degree capability through St David's College, Lampeter (founded in 1822, now the University of Wales, Trinity Saint David).
+Aberystwyth University's (Prifysgol Aberystwyth) predecessor, University College Wales, was founded in 1872 and renamed the University of Wales, Aberystwyth in the mid-1990s.
+Prior to the college's establishment, Wales had very limited academic-degree capability through St David's College, Lampeter, founded in 1822; it is now the University of Wales, Trinity Saint David.